cyclus/cymetric/docs/tutorial.rst

     476     0.002827
     Name: Mass, Length: 477, dtype: float64

-As a convience, the following Python modules are avalilable in the execution context under standard aliases.
+As a convenience, the following Python modules are available in the execution context under standard aliases.
 This prevents you from having to import them manually yourself.

 ===================== ==============